jacqueschen1/dubhacks2019/README.md

 # Installation

 ### Trying out the app
-If you run Android, you can download our app directly on your phone using the APK file.
+If you run Android, you can download our app directly on your phone using the APK file [here](https://expo.io/@jacdeng/appCamera/builds).

 ### Build from source (Front-end)